BonoboPLC/lojjo_wiki/administration/agents.md

 Sales Agents can use any device, like a smartphone, tablet or PC to sell tickets, pay winnings and much more.

-Sales Agents can operate from call centers, door to door or from shops.
+Sales Agents can operate from call centers, door to door or from retail storefronts.

 Follow the 2 easy steps shown below to create an account for a Sales Agent